-Babies thrive with a consistent bedtime routine, and minimizing outside noise and distractions with a gadget that plays white noise or music, lights up the room softly, or otherwise offers soothing comfort can help baby wind down.
-Here are gadgets that promise to help your baby get to sleep and stay asleep.
+During the bedtime routine, minimizing outside noise and distractions with a gadget that plays white noise or music, lights up the room softly, or otherwise offers soothing comfort can help baby wind down.
+Here are tools that promise to help your baby doze off and stay asleep.

 Activated by Baby's Cries